A topic from the subject of Organic Chemistry in Chemistry.

 Experiment: Molecular Recognition and Drug Design

-Enzymatic reactions are essential for maintaining life.
+Enzymatic reactions are crucial for life.
 Drugs are small molecules that can bind to enzymes and inhibit their activity.
-In this experiment, we will perform an enzymatic assay to measure the binding affinity of a drug for an enzyme.
-We will then use this information to design a new drug that is more potent than the original drug.
+This experiment demonstrates an enzymatic assay to measure a drug's binding affinity for a specific enzyme.
+We will then use this data to explore principles of drug design, aiming to improve potency.

 Materials: